ftlabs/fruitmachine/README.md

 # FruitMachine [![Build Status](https://travis-ci.org/ftlabs/fruitmachine.png?branch=master)](https://travis-ci.org/ftlabs/fruitmachine)

 A lightweight component layout engine for client and server.
-Currently powering the [FT Web App](http://apps.ft.com/ftwebapp/).

-FruitMachine was designed to build rich interactive layouts from modular, reusable components.
-We made it light and unopinionated so that it could be applied to almost any layout problem.
+FruitMachine is designed to build rich interactive layouts from modular, reusable components.
+It's light and unopinionated so that it can be applied to almost any layout problem.
+FruitMachine is currently powering the [FT Web App](http://apps.ft.com/ftwebapp/).

 ```js
 // Define a module